-At Copper Country Senior Meals, we pride ourselves in the relationships we make with those we serve.
+At Copper Shores Meals on Wheels, we pride ourselves in the relationships we make with those we serve.
 For us to develop those relationships in the best way possible, we complete semiannual in-home assessments.
 We do this to get to know each person we serve on an individual level, to understand what unique needs each person has and to complete required paperwork to fund our program.

 What is an in-home assessment?

-Our trained assessor Caitlin Sundblad will make an appointment to visit your home.
+Our trained assessor Jessica Mills will make an appointment to visit your home.
 While there she will sit and talk with you about your life, your current home situation and about what your current diet / nutritional experience looks like.
-Caitlin will also walk around your home with you to make sure you aren’t having any difficulties with activities of daily living.
+Mills will also walk around your home with you to make sure you aren’t having any difficulties with activities of daily living.
 We’ll also discuss any assistance you currently receive and answer a plethora of questions that funders like the Upper Peninsula Commission for Area Progress (UPCAP) requires.

 It’s important to note that seniors are not required to answer any question and everything we do is non-judgmental.
 We simply want to help people be safe and live in as healthy of an environment as possible.
 A senior and their family might not even realize a risk in their household, but our trained assessor will help identify potential issues and make needed connections to solve any issues.